nicoSWD/php-rule-parser/README.md

 ## Contributing
 Pull requests are very welcome!
 If they include tests, even better.
 This project follows PSR-2 coding standards, please make sure your pull requests do too.

+## To Do
+- Fix build on PHP 7 / Nightly
+- Add support for function calls
+- Allow variables in arrays
+- Change regex and implementation for method calls. ".split(" should not be the token.
+- Add / implement missing methods
+- Add "typeof" construct
+- Do math (?)
+- Allow string concatenating with "+"
+- Support for objects {} (?)
+- Support for regular expressions
+- ...

 ## License